FrancisBanville/ms_interpreting_probabilities/README.md

 - How does the scaling up of the nodes from an individual to population to any higher taxonomic group change our interpretation of interaction probabilities?
   How does the aggregation change our interpretation?
+- Why would we want to scale networks taxonomically?
+- Do all nodes need to be the same taxonomic scale, within a network?
 - How is it similar and different to spatial and temporal scaling?
 Basically, all kinds of scaling are just different ways to aggregate individuals or nodes.
+- Papers: @VazquezSS2022EcoInt

 [Figure 3 about here].
 Conceptual figure of how a scale up of the nodes from an individual to a population to any higher taxonomic group change our